-Two tried and true methods for making homemade chicken stock.
+Three tried and true methods for making homemade chicken stock.
 One method involves simmering a chicken carcass with vegetables.
-The other method requires sauteing chopped pieces of backs and wings first, before simmering with water and veggies.
+Other methods require sauteing chopped pieces of backs and wings first, before simmering with water and veggies.
 Chicken stock recipe.

 Method 1: Leftover Chicken Bones